 Product Package plays several essential functions that enable commerce and trade.
 The functions of modern-day packing go beyond containing, protecting, and preserving products.
 It also includes features to communicate, promote, and transact products.
 Packing provides several emotional cues designed to affect consumers’ perception of the product and influence their behavior.

 Today we see the pack is typical to a common man, but the evolution of packaging took 150years.
 It starts to stop the aging of the product, such as liquor, medical syrups, and water.
 Now, it has been a complete changeover to modern packaging with plastic and machinery evolution.
-With growing competition and constant technological discoveries have shaped the development of pack since the 1860s.
+Growing competition and constant technological discoveries have shaped the development of the pack since the 1860s.

 Evolution of pack-aging